 ArchitectJordan Grabulovski, Iskra Brabulovski

-From the architect.
+Text description provided by the architects.
 In honor of the Ilinden Uprising, the uncanny space-age Makedonium monument and memorial complex was resurrected.

 Built in 1974 by Jordan Grabulovski and Iskra Grabulovski, the Makedonium is the Macedonian symbol of statehood and modernist expression of freedom.